Does the term “organize your car” sound like an exercise in futility? Fret not, friend! You can win at the car organization game.

 It attaches with a clip to your trunk tie-downs so there’s no sliding around.
 The compartments are adjustable to fit a variety of items.
 When not in use, it will collapse down to a small flat square.
 I highly recommend!

-43. Detachable Trunk Shelf
+43. Use Every Inch of Space With a Detachable Trunk Shelf

 Make use of the awkward corners of your trunk with a detachable Velcro shelf.
 Best for cars with carpeted trunks, this storage solution creates a handy little nook to store bottles, shoes, reusable bags and other items that tend to roll around.

-44. Emergency Roadside Kit
+44. Stay Prepared With a Roadside Emergency Kit

 Everything you need in case of a roadside emergency in one easy-to-store kit: jumper cables, flashlight, tire pressure gauge, portable air compressor and more.

-45. Mesh Trunk Wall Pouch
+45. Maximize Space With a Mesh Trunk Wall Pouch